 |Bookshelf Home | Contents | Index | PDF|

-This organization has implemented an automated Inbox assignment and escalation policy for service requests.
-According to this policy, service requests are assigned based on the area, and an Inbox item is created to notify the service request owner of each assignment.
-In addition, an Inbox item is also created for the service request owner's manager—this is done based on a preset criterion, the priority of the service request.
+An organization has implemented an automated Inbox assignment and escalation policy for service requests.
+According to this policy, service requests are assigned using the area, and an Inbox item is created to notify the service request owner of each assignment.
+An Inbox item is also created for the manager of the service request owner.
+The item is created using the priority of the service request.
 The Inbox was configured when the Siebel application was initially rolled out, but this recent change in policy requires the administrator to perform some tasks.

-The Human Resources manager at a company has outlined new personnel action policies for employees.
+The Human Resources (HR) manager at a company has outlined new personnel action policies for employees.
 Management has mandated that personnel change requests be filed electronically.
-An HR representative for the employee's department must first check and approve the request, followed by an approval from the employee's immediate supervisor, and the departmental vice president.
-This new policy is handed off to a Siebel administrator for implementation.
+Approvals are required in the following sequence:

 A manager at the company submits a PAF.
 The form is routed to the human resources representative, then the manager, and finally the vice president.
 Each approver can reject the form and send it back to the requestor.
 If approved, the process flow results in an update of data fields.